Dec 23, 2019

 As an Israeli startup ourselves, we were proud to see over 30 Israeli companies taking part in the expo and explore the UK and European market.
 It’s not just about the US market anymore and we can’t wait to see more and more Israeli companies grow around the world.

-A huge shoutout to our booth neighbors, Segasec, for their impressive turnkey solution, and NeuraLegion, for their latest, bug-free release of AI-powered application security testing!
+A huge shoutout to our booth neighbours, Segasec, for their impressive turnkey solution, and NeuraLegion, for their latest, bug-free release of AI-powered application security testing!
 We're not forgetting our good friends at SentinelOne for their latest $120M Series D, and UK-based Webroot with a much anticipated Blackpoint Cyber integration.
 So much news, it's almost impossible to keep up!

 The Infosecurity Europe expo was an incredible experience that was a breath of fresh air compared to other events in the past.
 If you weren’t able to participate this year, make sure to leave your calendars open for 2020 -- Vicarius will be waiting!